sk89q/plumeria/README.md

 * Embedded web server that you can hook into
 * Built-in OAuth support (i.e. used by the Spotify plugin so people can link their accounts)
 * Support for images is implicit... you just call `read_image()` and it could have been a user-uploaded image, a linked image, or an OpenGraph image embedded on a webpage
+* Built-in basic protection against SSRF and DNS rebinding attacks (but only if you use Plumeria's HTTP library(!))

 ## Installation